 After thinking we’d found zero gluten free options at Schonbrun palace, we trekked up the hill to get the full view of the city from the archway.
 Lo and behold, we discovered a café called Gloriette inside the arch itself, which serves some gluten cake options.
 There also had some non-carby gluten free options such as ham and eggs on the menu.
 They use the allergen marking system on menus here.

 A little cookwear store with an enormous range of cookie cutters, glasswear and other lovely bits for your kitchen.
 When we visited they were also selling gluten free and lactose free brownies.
+Cakes or not, if you are a homeware fan it’s nice for a browse.

 Gluten Free Vienna – the airport

 Vienna airport had a lot of gluten free choice in the departures hall BEFORE you go through security.
-The large Spa has a gluten free section plus gluten free cakes on the bakery counter.
+The large Spa had a gluten free section plus gluten free cakes on the bakery counter.
 It’s in the main hall, on your right when you come out of the train station and before you go through to the departures lounge.

 Gluten Free Vienna – supermarkets